Your baby vomits frequently. What’s the cause?

-Babies are more prone to vomiting than older children and adults because of certain anatomical differences, explains Dr Natalie Epton, specialist paediatrician and neonatologist at International Paediatric Clinic.
+Babies are more prone to vomiting than older children and adults because of certain anatomical differences, explains Dr Natalie Epton, a specialist paediatrician and neonatologist.

 They have smaller stomachs; a weak lower oesophageal muscle to hold the stomach entrance closed; and spend much of their time horizontal, so gravity doesn’t help keep the milk down.

 Some babies do seem to vomit more easily than others, and this raises the possibility of gastro-oesophageal reflux.

 Like adult reflux, it is caused by food (or milk) leaking out of the stomach back up the oesophagus (the tube that leads from the back of the mouth down to the stomach).

 There are some things you can do, Dr Epton says.